NTUEELightDance/LightDance-Editor/editor-server/README.md

 1. shutdown the database with `docker compose -f dev.docker-compose.yml down`
 2. Delete the `data` folder
-3. Delete the `editor-server/prisma/migrations` folder
-4. follow the steps above to initialize the database again
+3. follow the steps above to initialize the database again

 ## Tip